nus-cs2113-AY2021S1/tp/docs/team/guoai.md

      - Allow users to see the summary of the total amount of expenses spent for each currency for all the listed expense items.
      - The expense items listed are sorted.
-        - First sort based on date in descending order (i.e. the latest expense items are shown first).
-        - If multiple expense items have the same date, sort them based on currency lexicographically.
    - Implement the `delete` command.
      - Allow users to delete:
         - One expense item identified by index from the expense list.